My FED Farm

 the perennial herb garden

-In 2019 the Pollinator Garden was added to the ULG.
-This space, adjacent to Blanshard Street, is a home and food source for local pollinators like mason bees, butterflies, and hummingbirds.
+Adjacent to Blanshard Street, this space is a home and food source for local pollinators like mason bees, butterflies, and hummingbirds.
 By planting a diverse range of local pollinator-friendly plants, this garden supports pollinator health throughout the year thanks to its successive blooming window.
 This garden also contains nesting habitats for pollinators made from decomposing logs, rocks, and a bee house.
 With so many food crops relying on pollination from our local bees, insects, and birds, garden spaces like this are vital to supporting a sustainable and secure food system.

 the pollinator garden

-The most recent addition to the ULG, constructed in June of 2021, is the Annual Vegetable Garden.
 The aim of this garden is to engage with people in the community.
 We welcome people to come down and see what is growing, harvest when possible, and get inspired by the joy of growing food.
 This garden is a place to experiment with different crops, growing styles, and seasons.
-Because of this it changes regularly, so make sure you visit throughout the year to see what is happening!
+Because of this it changes regularly, so make sure you visit throughout the year to see what is in season!

 the annual vegetable garden